 Asthma Australia collects personal information from people who are connected to our operations and activities – including employees, donors, research study participants, recipients of support services, participants in advocacy campaigns or health promotion projects, health professionals, suppliers, volunteers, students and service providers.

 How do we collect your personal information?

 Where possible, Asthma Australia will collect your personal information directly from you.
-This may be in person (for example, where you purchase a retail product in-store or attend an event or training session), on the telephone (for example, if you contact the 1800 Asthma Helpline, or online (for example, if you sign up to receive information through Asthma Assist or attend a training session).
+This may be in person (for example, where you purchase a retail product in-store or attend an event or training session), on the telephone (for example, if you contact 1800 Asthma) or online (for example, if you sign up to receive information through Asthma Assist or attend a training session).

 Asthma Australia also obtains personal information from third parties such as contractors (including third-party training providers), list vendors and health professionals.
 If we collect personal information about you from a third party and it is unclear that you have consented to the disclosure of your personal information to us, Asthma Australia will take reasonable steps to contact you and ensure that you are aware of the circumstances surrounding the collection and purposes for which we collected your personal information.

 Why do we collect your personal information?